Select a program of interest and we’ll connect you with trade schools that match your goals.

 Each option has its own strengths, but the goal is the same: give you the knowledge, skills, and hours you need for licensing.

 Next step: Make a short list of 2-3 programs that fit your schedule and location.
-Contact them, ask about job placement statistics, and verify they meet your local licensing requirements.
+Contact them, ask about career services statistics, and verify they meet your local licensing requirements.
 Choosing the right starting point will set you up for long-term success in the electrical trade.